Bennotsi-MTG/Doomsday-Codex/limitations.md

 only to see them become useless in the face of an untimely Revoker or Chalice on 0.

-Keep an opoonent mind, stay cool and always have fun.
+Keep an open mind, stay cool and always have fun.